 Transpersonal psychology benefits psychologists and healing art professionals wishing to incorporate spiritual applications in their practice.
 Students who earn a master's degree in transpersonal psychology may develop careers in:

 - Spiritual guidance

 Buddhist psychology professionals may develop Buddhist-centered practices or work for Buddhist communities and organizations.
 Ph.D. holders in transpersonal psychology may also choose to go into private practice, teach at a university, offer various counseling services or work in spiritual and church communities.

-The U.S. Bureau of Labor Statistics (BLS) reports that postsecondary psychology teachers made a median of $68,020 per year as of 2012.
-The number of working college-level teachers is projected to increase 17% during the 2010-2020 decade, which is about average compared to all job sectors, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports that postsecondary psychology teachers made a median of $76,710 per year as of 2018.
+The number of working college-level psychology teachers is projected to increase 12% during the 2018-2028 decade, which is faster than average compared to all job sectors, according to the BLS.

 Full degree programs are not available in the field of Buddhist psychology, but this subject can be studied through courses within transpersonal psychology master's and doctoral degree programs.
 Students explore Eastern religions as well as traditional meditation and healing techniques so they can incorporate them into their own counseling practices.